jnccd/discord-bot/README.md

 bf | Brainfuck Interpreter
 c# | Run csharp code
 chess | Play chess
-circleIsYou | You are a circle :0 edit | This is a more advanced command which allows you to chain together functions that were made specific for this command embed | Posts an embed emojiUsage | Which emojis are actually used on this server?
+circleIsYou | Basic Baba Is You movement implementation in a discord message, with movement being implemented through reaction events on the message edit | This is a more advanced command which allows you to chain together functions that were made specific for this command embed | Posts an embed emojiUsage | Which emojis are actually used on this server?